rocky-jaiswal/my_blogs/source/2015-02-01-experiments_with_adwords_scripts.html.markdown

 1. Our tool will upload the negative keywords to Google Drive as a file.
 2. Our Adwords script will periodically read the file.
-3. Using the Adwords API the script will add the keywords to our campaign.
+3. The script will parse the uploaded file and add the keywords to our campaign.

 So let us first look at the code to upload the keywords as a file in Google Drive.
-The code assumes you have setup Drive API access with [Google Developers Console](https://console.developers.google.com/project).
+We will use the [google-api-client gem](https://github.com/google/google-api-ruby-client) for making our lives easier, we assume that you have setup Drive API access on [Google Developers Console](https://console.developers.google.com/project).

+    #models/concerns/google_api.rb
     require 'google/api_client'

-	class GoogleDrive

-	  PATH = Rails.root.join('tmp', "negative_keywords.txt")

-	  def initialize
+    module GoogleApi

-	    initialize_client
+      def initialize_client
+        client = Google::APIClient.new
+        client.authorization.client_id = static_config[:client_id]
+        client.authorization.client_secret = static_config[:client_secret]
+        client.authorization.scope = static_config[:scope]
+        client.authorization.redirect_uri = "http://localhost:3000/oauth_callback"
+        client
       end

       def get_authorization_url
         client.authorization.authorization_uri
       end

-	  def store_keywords(content)
-	    File.open(PATH, "w") do |file|
-	      content.each{|line| file.puts(line + "\n")}
-	    end
-	  end

       def authorize_client(auth_code)
         client.authorization.code = auth_code
         client.authorization.fetch_access_token!
       end

+      def static_config
+        Rails.application.config.google_api_config.deep_dup
+      end

+    end

+    #models/google_drive.rb

+    class GoogleDrive

+      include GoogleApi

+      def initialize
+        @client ||= initialize_client
+      end

       def upload_file
-	    file = drive.files
+        file = drive.files.insert
-		        .insert.request_schema
+                          .request_schema
                           .new({
                            'title' => 'Negative_Keywords',
                            'description' => 'negative keywords for google adwords script', 'mimeType' => 'text/plain'
                            })
-	    media = Google::APIClient::UploadIO.new(PATH.to_s, 'text/plain')
+        media = Google::APIClient::UploadIO.new(TempStorage::PATH.to_s, 'text/plain')
         result = client.execute(
                                 :api_method => drive.files.insert,
                                 :body_object => file,
                                 :media => media,
                                 :parameters => {
                                   'uploadType' => 'multipart',
                                   'alt' => 'json'
                                 })
         result.data
       end

       private

       attr_reader :client

-	  def initialize_client
-	    @client = Google::APIClient.new
-	    @client.authorization.client_id     = static_config[:client_id]
-	    @client.authorization.client_secret = static_config[:client_secret]
-	    @client.authorization.scope         = static_config[:scope]
-	    @client.authorization.redirect_uri  = "http://localhost:3000/oauth_callback"
-	    @client
-	  end

       def drive
         client.discovered_api('drive', 'v2')
       end

-	  def static_config
-	    Rails.application.config.google_api_config.deep_dup
     end

+    #models/temp_storage.rb
+    #We use a temp file for now.
+In actual production code, the keywords
+    #can probably go in a database
+    class TempStorage

+      PATH = Rails.root.join('tmp', "negative_keywords.txt")

+      def self.store_keywords(content)
+        File.open(PATH, "w") do |file|
+          content.each{|line| file.puts(line + "\n")}
         end
+      end

+    end

 When we sign up with the Google API, we are assigned a client id and client secret.
 The code above assumes that these two entities are set in Rails.config.
-Since uploading to Google drive requires OAuth tokens, we first need to authorize our customers and then do the upload.
+Since uploading to Google drive requires OAuth tokens, we first need to authorize our customers before we execute the upload.
+For this experiment, we store the negative keywords given by the user in a temporary file and then upload it on Google Drive.
 On the controller level, it may look like this -

     class NegativeKeywordsController < ApplicationController

       def new
       end

       def create
         negative_keywords = params['negative_keywords'].split("\n")

-	    google_drive = GoogleDrive.new
-	    google_drive.store_keywords negative_keywords
+        TempStorage.store_keywords negative_keywords
-	    uri = google_drive.get_authorization_url
+        uri = GoogleDrive.new.get_authorization_url

         redirect_to uri.to_s
       end

-	  #we can make this action our OAuth callback for now
+      #for now this can be our OAuth callback action
       def upload
         google_drive = GoogleDrive.new
         google_drive.authorize_client params['code']
-	    result = google_drive.upload_file
+        google_drive.upload_file
-	    #check the result if you want
-	    flash[:notice] = "Negative Keywords uploaded!"
         redirect_to action: 'new'
       end

     end

 Running this code will upload a file to the authorized user's Google Drive.
-We need to make sure that this user can also access our Adwords account + execute the Adwords script to get the permissions right.
+We need to make sure that this user can also access our Adwords account + execute the Adwords script to get the permissions right (the Adwords script should be able to access the Google Drive file).

-Lets us now write a small Adwords script to use this file -
+Lets us now write a small Adwords script to use this file and add negative keywords to campaign/s -

-	function addNegativeKeywordsToCampaigns(keywords_csv) {
+	function addNegativeKeywordsToAllCampaigns(keywords_csv) {
       //Get all accounts for our MCC
 	  var accounts = MccApp.accounts().get();

+      //Iterate over the accounts
 	  while (accounts.hasNext()) {
 	    // Select the client account.
 	    var account = accounts.next();